pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> source $HOME/.bashrc

-While some of the FLUKA files are source files for utilites and stubs, most of the  FLUKA files in the download is object code.
+While some of the FLUKA files are source files for utilites and stubs, most of the  FLUKA files in the download are in the form of object code.
-Building and installing FLUKA is a matter of linking the object code into a library and creating utilities.
+Building and installing FLUKA is a matter of linking the object code into an executable:
 ::

     prompt%> cd $HOME